Is Lent Biblical? Where is Lent in the Bible?

 So while Lent itself isn’t in the Bible, most of the ways Catholics and Protestants celebrate Lent are in the Bible.

-For more information about why Catholics participate in Lent and why, I love the video “Where is Lent in the Bible” by Father Mike at Ascension Presents.
+For a great explanation of why Catholics participate in Lent, check out the video, “Where is Lent in the Bible” by Father Mike at Ascension Presents.

 What Does the Bible Say About Lent in 1 Timothy 4:3-4?